SoFi and Levo League Release Survey Results on Millennial Women Investing Habits Around Equal Pay Day 2018

 More information about the study, as well as the full results, are available here.

 SoFi is a new kind of finance company taking a radical approach to lending, wealth management and insurance.
 From unprecedented products and tools to faster service and open conversations, we’re all about helping our members get ahead and find success.
 Whether they’re looking to buy a home, save money on student loans, ascend in their careers, or invest in the future, the SoFi community works to empower our members to accomplish the goals they set and achieve financial greatness as a result.
 For more information, visit SoFi.com.

-SoFi Lending Corp. is licensed by the Department of Financial Protection and Innovation under the California Financing Law, license number 6054612.
-SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636.
+SoFi Lending Corp. or an affiliate is licensed by the Department of Financial Protection and Innovation under the California Financing Law, license number 6054612.
+SoFi loans are originated by SoFi Lending Corp. or an affiliate, NMLS # 1121636.
 Advisory services are offered through SoFi Wealth, LLC.

 INVESTMENTS: NOT FDIC INSURED • HAVE NO GUARANTEE • MAY LOSE VALUE.